dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ### 2.3 - The sections menu

-I then have an additional sections menu where I can view infor about each section.
+I then have an additional sections menu where I can view info about each section.

 ```js
 (function(){